 4 cloves of garlic (minced)

 1 package of Steamfresh® Protein Blends (Italian Style) find these in the frozen vegetables aisle

 2 lbs ground turkey (Use 99% Fat free if you want it to be zero Weight Watcher points. )

 Salt and pepper…I use sea salt

-I put a little bit of canola oil (2 tablespoons) into my Dutch oven.
+I put a little bit of canola oil (2 tablespoons) into my Dutch oven to start my low cal comfort soup.
 Then I added the chopped veggies.
 I lightly seasoned them because I like to add flavor in layers.

 I added my ground turkey to the Dutch oven.
 I broke up the pieces while it browned.
 I seasoned it with a little bit of salt and a little bit of pepper.

 Once the ground turkey was brown, I tossed in my veggies.
 Then I added the diced tomatoes and the beans.
 I sprinkled a little basil… just for another level of flavor.